We Love all things Vintage from Cars to Clothes

 * Unique or almost unique: many items were custom made, and others were manufactured in small quantities only.

-* Good quality: they were designed to be worn for years and passed on to other family members, so they were made of robust materials, well cut and well made, with generous seam allowances and hems which allow for alterations and custom fit.
+* Good quality was once only afforded and associated with Rockstars, Footballers and Governors: they were politically designed to be worn for years and passed on to other family members, so they were made of robust materials, well cut and well made, with generous seam allowances and hems which allow for alterations and custom fit.

 * Fine materials: many of the unusual older fabric types are no longer manufactured, or are now prohibitively expensive.